praetor29/personalgpt/README.md

 # The PersonalGPT Project
-Aims to create a Discord bot that utilizes the OpenAI API to sustain intelligent, high caliber conversation using the [discord.py](https://github.com/Rapptz/discord.py) Python Library.
+Aims to create a Discord bot that utilizes the OpenAI API to sustain intelligent, high caliber conversation using the [discord.py](https://github.com/Rapptz/discord.py) python library.

 ## Features
 - Short Term Memory